scverse/spatialdata/benchmarks/README.md

 # Benchmarking SpatialData code

-This `benchmarks` folder contains code to benchmark the performance of the SpatialData code.
+This `benchmarks/` folder contains code to benchmark the performance of the SpatialData code.
 You can use it to see how code behaves for different options or data sizes.
 For more information, check the [SpatialData Contributing Guide](https://spatialdata.scverse.org/en/stable/contributing.html).

 Note that to run code, your current working directory should be the SpatialData repo, not this `benchmarks/` folder.